First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 - Do NOT remove any clothing, accessories, or other material from the burned area under any circumstances.
 Doing so could cause further damage.

 - Do NOT submerge the burn in cool water.
-This could potentially cause hypothermia or shock.
+Cold water could potentially cause hypothermia or shock.

 - Dress the affected area(s) with clean, cool, moist bandages.
 Do not apply pressure on the bandages.
 Let them rest lightly over the wound.